 Discover how they could help reveal the world's oldest undersea archaeological site.

 Follow Museum scientists as they carry out fieldwork around the world, look behind the scenes at the life of a Museum curator, or ask experts for help identifying insects, fossils and more.

 Which dinosaurs lived in Britain and the rest of the world?
-Check out our guide to over 300 dinosaurs organised by body shape, country, time or using the A-Z.
+Check out our guide to over 300 dinosaurs.

-Uncover the fascinating stories behind some of the most exceptional objects and specimens in the Museum collections.
+Uncover the fascinating stories behind some of the most exceptional items in the Museum collections.

 The Natural History Museum is a leading scientific research institution, a major cultural attraction and recorder of life on Earth.